robmarkcole/HASS-Deepstack-object/README.md

 ```

 ## Usage of this component
 The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total count of target objects that are above a `confidence` threshold which has a default value of 80%.
 You can have a single target object class, or multiple.
 The time of the last detection of any target object is in the `last target detection` attribute.
 The type and number of objects (of any confidence) is listed in the `summary` attributes.
 Optionally a region of interest (ROI) can be configured, and only objects with their center (represented by a `x`) within the ROI will be included in the state count.
-The ROI will be displayed as a green box, and objects with their center in the ROI have a red box, whilst objects with their center outside the ROI have a yellow box.
+The ROI will be displayed as a green box, and objects with their center in the ROI have a red box.

 Also optionally the processed image can be saved to disk, with bounding boxes showing the location of detected objects.
 If `save_file_folder` is configured, an image with filename of format `deepstack_object_{source name}_latest.jpg` is over-written on each new detection of a target.
 Optionally this image can also be saved with a timestamp in the filename, if `save_timestamped_file` is configured as `True`.
-An event `deepstack.object_detected` is fired for each object detected.
+An event `deepstack.object_detected` is fired for each object detected that is in the targets list, and meets the confidence and ROI criteria.
 If you are a power user with advanced needs such as zoning detections or you want to track multiple object types, you will need to use the `deepstack.object_detected` events.

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.